Meet Love Island 2020 contestant Luke Trotman, the new boy and semi-pro footballer

 What’s Luke T searching for in a associate?

-Luke T says his superb girl is “intelligent, pretty, confident and bubbly,” in different phrases his movie star crush: actress and businesswoman Jessica Alba.
+Luke T says his supreme lady is “intelligent, pretty, confident and bubbly,” in different phrases his superstar crush: actress and businesswoman Jessica Alba.

 “I really like girls who are intelligent.
 So, I’d be looking for someone who’s got a bit of something about them.”